Buying Life Insurance For Your Parents: The Top Tips

 • Small Family Legacy or Donation to a Charitable Cause

-If there is a drawback to whole life insurance it is that it is the most expensive type of life insurance per thousand dollars of coverage and you are paying for a living benefit, cash accumulation inside of the policy.
+If there is a drawback to whole life insurance…it is the most expensive type of life insurance per thousand dollars of coverage.
+Why, because the insurance company is on the hook for as long as the premiums are paid.
+They WILL be paying out a death benefit to the named beneficiary(s).
+You are also paying for a living benefit which is cash accumulation inside of the policy.
+This is not found in term life insurance, which is temporary life insurance.

-For a senior and a new policy, this living benefit is not much use.
-The cash value is not distributed at death either.
+Cash value is not distributed at death either.
 The policy death benefit is.

 We do not recommend taking loans from the cash value on final expense policies.